 Holders of Series A Preferred Stock are entitled to receive, if, as and when authorized by our Board of Directors, and declared by us out of legally available funds, cumulative cash dividends on each share of Series A Preferred Stock at an annual rate of 5.5% of the Stated Value (i.e., the equivalent of \$0.34375 per share per quarter).
 Dividends on each share of Series A Preferred Stock will begin accruing on, and will be cumulative from, the date of issuance.
 Dividends will be payable on the 15th day of the month, or if such day is not a business day, on the first business day thereafter, following the quarter for which the dividend was declared.
 We expect to pay dividends on our Series A Preferred Stock quarterly, unless our results of operations, our general financing conditions, general economic conditions, applicable provisions of Maryland General Corporation Law ("MGCL") or other factors make it imprudent to do so.
 The timing and amount of such dividends will be determined by our Board of Directors, in its sole discretion, and may vary from time to time.
-Cash dividends declared on our Series A Preferred Stock for the three months ended March 31, 2017 consist of the following:
+Cash dividends declared on our Series A Preferred Stock for the six months ended June 30, 2017 consist of the following:

 Aggregate

 Declaration Date Payment Date Number of Shares Dividends Declared

 (in thousands)

+June 12, 2017 July 17, 2017 308,775 \$ 72 2

-March 8, 2017 April 17, 2017 144,698 \$ 31
+March 8, 2017 April 17, 2017 144,698 \$ 31 L

 Holders of our Common Stock are entitled to receive dividends, if, as and when authorized by the Board of Directors and declared by us.
-In determining our dividend policy, the Board of Directors considers many factors including the amount of cash resources available for dividend distributions, capital spending plans, cash flow, financial position, applicable requirements of the MGCL and any applicable contractual restrictions.
+In determining our dividend policy, the Board of Directors considers many factors including the amount of cash resources available for dividend distributions, capital spending plans, cash flow, financial position, applicable requirements of the MGCL, any applicable contractual restrictions, and future growth in net asset value and cash flow per share prospects.
 Consequently, the dividend rate on a quarterly basis does not necessarily correlate directly to any individual factor.
-There can be no assurance that the future dividends declared by our Board of Directors will not differ materially from historical dividend levels.
-Dividends per share of Common Stock declared during the three months ended March 31, 2017 consist of the following:
+Dividends per share of Common Stock declared during the six months ended June 30, 2017 consist of the following: